Myriam-Mabrouki/Intership-2023-KOPERNIC/README.md

 - put executables in folder named "executables"
 - execute bash script to perform time measures

-The results are in the folder "perf_measures".
+The results are in the folder "time_measures".
 There is one file per program.

 ## Results